resc/csv2qif/README.md

 Download the zip files for a precompiled binary.

-The code doesn't use any  specific code so you should be able to compile it on any  go -supported platform.
+The code doesn't use any platform-specific code so you should be able to compile it on any go-supported platform.

 Help
 ====